 - An overly emotional response can detract from another person’s experience.

 In both cases, there is a mismatch in the empathy approach.
 Leaning too heavily on one form of empathy when another may be more effective can create a disconnect and leave others feeling misunderstood and unimportant.

 Related Reading: "How to Talk to Someone with Empathy—and What to Avoid!"

 The key to approaching empathy in the right way is about having a clear awareness of the person, relationship, situation, and our own emotions.
 All forms of empathy have a time and a place.
 Supporting a friend when they are having relationship issues may be tough if you just went through a breakup yourself.
 It might not be a time when you can empathize because your own emotions may be too raw to be of support.
 Or when a co-worker is crying at their desk right after walking out of the boss’ office may not be the right time to share support.

 An ideal approach to empathy is fluidly moving through each type of empathy as needed.
 Understanding what someone else is experiencing, putting yourself in their shoes, genuinely sharing emotions, then taking effective action are solid and fluid ways to empathize.

 Dynamically using the different types of empathy has powerful effects.
-In an article by Verywell Mind, it aptly lists the skills that are strengthened by using all types of empathy in a balanced manner:
+An article by Verywell Mind, aptly lists the skills that are strengthened by using all types of empathy in a balanced manner: